The SAHM Rule Redux

 This provides the best Sahm model of all, with zero false positives when considering sum total of recession start deviations (4) and average lead/lag to recession start.
 In this case the total deviations are identical between the individualized state model and the “one-trigger-size-fits-all” state model, but the individualized state model offer a 0.33 month average lead to recession as opposed to the 0.33 month average lag of the “one-trigger-size-fits-all” state model.
 This small improvement in earlier recession warning is what pushes the choice for the individualized state model slightly ahead of that of the “one-trigger-size-fits-all” state model and the unsmoothed single-factor Sahm model.

 We can also apply Sahm rules to the 400 U.S metros for which the BLS compile unemployment data.
-This gives us greater granularity (400 as opposed to 52 data sets) and will also reduce the risk of a handful of states with any unemployment anomalies or large scale immigration overtly skewing the numbers:
+This gives us greater granularity (400 as opposed to 52 data sets) and will also reduce the risk of a handful of states with any unemployment anomalies or large scale immigration overtly skewing the numbers.
+We also deploy multiple triggers for earlier warnings:

-There are two downsides to this model however, namely the metro data publishing lags the state-data by one month (hence we only have a January 2024 print here instead of a Feb 2024 print) and we only have history to 1990 (4 as opposed to 6 business cycles).
+There are two downsides to this model however, namely the metro data publishing lags the state-data by one month and we only have history to 1990 (4 as opposed to 6 or more business cycles).

-It is interesting to note that the 400-factor metro model, like the single-factor nationwide model – are not yet flagging recession but are on the cusp of doing so should unemployment keep rising.
-This may point to immigration in a handful of states (which leads to temporary unemployment rises) may be skewing the odds toward recession in the state model.
+It is interesting to note that the 400-factor metro model, like the single-factor nationwide model – are not yet flagging recession as aggressively as the State model.
+This may point to immigration in a handful of states (which leads to temporary unemployment rises) may be skewing the odds toward recession in the state model and national models.
+Time will tell.

 Claudia Sahm points the blame on large scale immigration caused by strong economies that has attracted much needed immigration to meet the demands of a hot labor market.
 She makes a good point in a recent Bloomberg article that “According to the Congressional Budget Office, net immigration totaled 2.6 million in 2022 and 3.3 million in 2023, rising from an average of 900,000 a year from 2010 to 2019.
 As immigrants enter the economy, especially in large numbers, it can take them time to find work and thus raise unemployment rates.”